Papoose (rapper): Television career, Underrated (2015–present)

 With the release of his wife Remy Ma from New York State prison in 2014, the couple joined the cast of VH1's Love & Hip Hop: New York for its sixth season after receiving "an offer they couldn't refuse".
 He has continued to appear on the show in seasons seven and eight, before being promoted to the main cast in seasons nine and ten.
 He also starred in the spin-off show Remy & Papoose: Meet the Mackies, and in the specials Remy & Papoose: A Merry Mackie Holiday, Dirty Little Secrets and The Love Edition.
 In conjunction with the show, Papoose released the song "Black Love", in tribute to his relationship with Remy.

 On February 15, 2019, Papoose released his third studio album, Underrated.

+In January 2023, Papoose was hired by digital distributor TuneCore.